 As this relates to information literacy instruction, I think it is the duty of librarians to encourage students to evaluate not just "sources of information," but the processes which create, disseminate, edit, censor, buy, and sell that information.

-When I'm not talking or writing about library stuff, I like hanging out with my spouse, talking about typography, listening to music, and eating vegetables.
+When I'm not talking or writing about library stuff, I like talking about typography, listening to music, and eating vegetables.